SageRalph/RESTeasy/README.md

 Name            | Description
 --------------- | --------------
-preSearch       | Called with the term to search with (if any). <br>Allows modification of query before the request is sent. <br>Note: There is no postSearch event as searching is immediately followed by updateTable.
-The response to the query can be obtained from preUpdateTable.
-This hook will be run even if searchElement is not set, allowing for programmatic query generation. preUpdateTable  | Called with the array of search results to be displayed. <br>Allows modification of results before they are written to the table. postUpdateTable | Called with the array of search results displayed. preUpdateForm   | Called with the resource to be written. <br>Allows modification of the resource before it is written to the form.
+preSearch       | Called with the term to search with (if any). <br>Allows modification of query before the request is sent. <br>*Note: There is no postSearch event as searching is immediately followed by updateTable.
+The response to the query can be obtained from preUpdateTable.* <br>*Note 2: This hook will be run even if searchElement is not set, allowing for programmatic query generation.* preUpdateTable  | Called with the array of search results to be displayed. <br>Allows modification of results before they are written to the table. postUpdateTable | Called with the array of search results displayed. preUpdateForm   | Called with the resource to be written. <br>Allows modification of the resource before it is written to the form.